MalekMansour/Killer-Invasion/Ideas.md

 Redhacker:
 You have to insert someone's information and the more information you have on them, the faster it will work.
 This program is used to find someone's IP address.
 You can then insert the IP address inside of anonymouse to find a real address.

+AirCrack Wifi Cracker:
+A program used to hack into different wifis that will give you faster wifi networks.